-Start with an 11-game winning streak for men’s basketball, crown it with national championship rings for women’s track and field and finish up with coach of the year honors in multiple sports.
-Historic firsts, personal bests and school records broken made for a dynamic 2016-17 season for San Francisco State athletics.
+Start with an 11-game winning streak for men’s basketball, crown it with national championship rings for women’s track and field and finish up with the coach of the year honors in multiple sports.
+Historic firsts, personal bests, and school records broken made for a dynamic 2016-17 season for San Francisco State athletics.
 Topping it off: 21 student-athletes earned spots on the fall conference all-academic team.
 In the spring, 57 student-athletes achieved scholar status, earning GPAs of 3.5 or higher.

-“It shows we are investing in our student-athletes not only academically, but athletically,” says former Director of Athletics Bill Nepfel, who recently retired.
+“It shows we are investing in our student-athletes not only academically, but athletically,”says former Director of Athletics Bill Nepfel, who recently retired.
 “We’ve proven we can win.”

 An ardent investor in SF State athletics, Judy serves on the Foundation’s athletics committee and, with her husband, established the Judy and George Marcus Athletics Scholarships.

 “People need help, especially those who live in San Francisco,” says Judy, who majored in physical education and rooted for fellow student-athletes as a cheerleader.
 “There’s a lot of need.
 And our students really do well with a limited amount of resources.”

 It’s worth the investment, she believes because student-athletes are an invaluable resource to the University and broader community.
 Judy ticks off their assets: They maintain constructive priorities, set goals, and manage their time.
 “They work up to their potential, and they’re not afraid of failure,” she adds.
 “And that follows them after they graduate.”